Grant Huscroft

-Grant Huscroft is a Canadian jurist and legal scholar, who currently serves as a justice of the Court of Appeal for Ontario.
+Grant A. Huscroft is a Canadian jurist and legal scholar.
+He has served as a justice of the Court of Appeal for Ontario since 2014.

 Biography

 Huscroft was educated at the University of Western Ontario (BA 1980), Queen's University (LL.B.
 1984), and the University of Auckland (LL.M.
 1987).

 Huscroft taught at the University of Auckland Law School between 1992 and 2001 and then the University of Western Ontario Faculty of Law from 2002 to 2014, where he was Associate Dean from 2006 to 2008.

 Huscroft was appointed to the Court of Appeal for Ontario in 2014 on the advice of Prime Minister Stephen Harper.

 During his time on the bench, Huscroft was in the habit of giving lectures to law students at their university.
 For instance, in a January 2016 appearance at Queen's University, he said that:

 Huscroft also has participated in Canadian Institute for the Administration of Justice seminars, such as when he presented a paper on "Sufficiency of tribunal reasons: when do a tribunal’s reasons engage issues of procedural fairness" at their May 2016 Advanced Judicial Seminar on Administrative Law reunion.